hackolade/playground-models/README.md

 Hackolade reserves the right to remove any inappropriate content from this repository, or any content that would negatively affect the platform.

 ## How to load your models to this repository
+This repository is configured with a "Fork & Pull" strategy, very common in open-source, and also in [inner-source](https://hackolade.com/help/Workingwithforks.html).
+But instead of having a maintainer review your models, we enabled an automatic merge of your models, so you could automatically see your models in the Hub a few seconds after having submitted your Pull Request (see step 4 below.)

 Follow these steps in order to add models to this repository

 1. **Fork the repository**

+    This step cannot be done in Hackolade Studio.
+It must be made in GitHub.

     Click on this <a icon="repo-forked" class="github-button" href="https://github.com/hackolade/playground-models/fork">fork button</a> to copy this repository in your own GitHub account.
 This will open a form like the following